Homepage Design 101: Essentials For Your Website Homepage

 Moring Recovery’s homepage is the best example of such an instance.

 They sell different supplements to help you make more from your day.
-Since the goal is to sell products to most of the visitors, they’ve used brightly-colored banner image along with product’s picture that attracts the visitors and a clear call to action that leads visitors to make a purchase
+Since the goal is to sell products to most of the visitors, they’ve used brightly-colored banner image along with product’s picture that attracts the visitors, a customized logo design, and a clear call to action that leads visitors to make a purchase.